MichaelCurrin/twitterverse/docs/models.md

     - Every record in  one of these tables has a record in Place table with the same ID.

-This approach makes it easy to always map a Trend record to the same table (Place) instead of many, while still allowing easy seperation of Place types in the Place-related tables.
+This approach makes it easy to always map a Trend record to the same table (Place) instead of many, while still allowing easy separation of Place types in the Place-related tables.

 For example: